jnozzi/cocoadev.com/markdown/CreateMatlabMatFile.md

 Create a MATLAB .MAT / .MEX file using Xcode

 Several people have posted tips on the web on techniques to link to MATLAB dylibs using Xcode.
-The root problem is that General/MathWorks uses localized embedded names, and also relative path references to other linked General/MathWorks libraries.
+The root problem is that MathWorks uses localized embedded names, and also relative path references to other linked MathWorks libraries.
 The libraries are in located in the /Applications/MATLAB??/bin/maci directory.
 In my case, I'm using MATLAB74, so what follows is most relevant for that release and creating an environment to support building a ".mat" file.
 However, the technique can clearly be extended to new versions, and / or .mex files.

 Looking at one such library using otool: